 When talking about boards, it is hard to avoid the topic of strategy development.
 We hear CEOs complain all the time that board members aren’t providing good strategy ideas even though they are all individually highly intelligent and highly capable professionals.
 The problem is not that the board members are unable to create an effective strategy, it’s that their environment is not conducive to sharing.

-Take the case of American Express whose stock prices have been falling and has been seen as less and less competitive over the last few years.
+Take the case of American Express whose stock prices have been falling and have been seen as less and less competitive over the last few years.
 Recently their 16-year deal with Costco fell through and they lost an anti-trust lawsuit.
 With the negative consequences showing in their share prices, AmEx doesn’t seem to be changing their strategy which begs the question – what is their board doing?
 And how can the CEO inspire better strategy?

 When a board member is appointed, there is a certain amount of excitement and enthusiasm that they bring to the team.
 They are usually teeming with ideas and are ready and willing to share.
 When they start expressing their opinions or ideas about strategy, we often see the more senior board members and chairs shut them down.
 This isn’t purposeful or malicious, but it changes the emotional connection within the board.